AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-11-14-configuring-web-fonts-in-11ty-with-global-data.md

 ---
 title: Configuring Web Fonts in 11ty with Global Data
-description: Rather than using static font-face declarations for web fonts, you can take advantage of global data in 11ty to create a single source of truth for fonts and reuse those values throughout your templates and CSS.
+description: Instead of using static font-face declarations for web fonts, you can take advantage of global data in 11ty to create a single source of truth for fonts and reuse those values throughout your templates and CSS.
 keywords: [11ty, web fonts, font]
 categories: [11ty, css, typography, liquid]
 thumbnail: thumbnail.png